 A 1988 graduate of the University of California at Berkeley, he completed his residency in low vision rehabilitation at the Pennsylvania College of Optometry (PCO), where he later joined as a faculty member and researcher.
 In 1991, Dr. Reich entered the graduate program in physiological optics at the University of Houston and soon after was hired there as a Research Assistant Professor.

 After receiving his Ph.D., Dr. Reich joined the faculty of Nova Southeastern University College of Optometry (NSUCO) as Associate Professor.
 He was Assistant Dean for Student Affairs from 2003 to 2008.

-He serves on the Executive Committee as Past President of the Board of Directors for the National Board of Examiners in Optometry.
+He serves on the Executive Committee as Secretary/Treasurer of the Board of Directors for the National Board of Examiners in Optometry.
 A Fellow of the American Academy of Optometry, he previously chaired the Academy’s Maintenance of Fellowship Committee and served on the Optometric Education Section’s Diplomate Program Committee.

 Dr. Reich additionally has served the Association of Schools and Colleges of Optometry as the Chair of the Optometry Admissions Test Committee, Chair of the Chief Academic Officers, and was the inaugural Chair of the OptomCAS Committee, leading the profession in the implementation of a centralized application service.
 He now chairs the Applicant Development Committee.

 He also currently serves on the Tennessee Independent Colleges and Universities Association Board of Directors.